ArshRai17/cool-anemone/content/posts/where-is-my-stratocaster.md

 ![](/\_static/app-assets/strat-2.png)

 The ETA that folks at Long & Mcquade kindly gave me is April 2022, and that's just estimated.
 When I break my fingers counting the months, it comes to a full nine months of WAIT.
-Which pretty much makes me revisit the time I had to wait for my baby boy to join this marvelous world.
+Which pretty much makes me revisit the time I had to wait for my baby boy to join this marvellous world.
 The wait for my child was exciting because I could see him during the ultrasound sessions and feel his movements.
 But, Long & Mcquade does not provide such services, where I could see the craftsman working on my guitar and me on the other side feeling emo looking at the craftsman strategically tying strings on my baby, I mean the guitar.
 It's too much to ask for, I know, but also makes sense when you've agreed to wait for nine long months.

 Let's say the electric stimulation is helping my back, but it's also messing with my head.
 I am grinning, while getting cupped, just thinking about my guitar.
 I know I do have a little Drama Queen in me, but anything for a Strat.
 I am eager to get my hands on it, and that moment will be emotional for me.
 I might even end up looking like a beauty queen who just got crowned; or, maybe I will go through the same emo moments that I had in the labour room.
 Or, I might grow really old and die waiting for the dispatch date of an estimated time.